AryanKapri88/Digital-Wallet-Transcation-system/Week 1/README.md

 3. Add expenses under each category

-4. Automatically calculate the remaining balance

-5. Generate a detailed CSV report with:
+4. Handle budget exceedance with options to:

    a.
+Add more budget

+   b.
+Take a loan from eSewa with 5% annual interest and monthly repayment calculations

+5. Automatically calculate the remaining balance

+6. Generate a detailed CSV report with:

-All transactions
+    a.
+All transactions (including budget increases and loans)

     b.
 Total spent per category